georgemitenkov/GSoC-2020/README.md

 9. **mlir-spirv-cpu-runner patches**

-   In order to implement `mlir-spirv-cpu-runner`, I had to submit extra patches to deal with `spc.EntryPoint` or `spv.AccessChain` conversion, support array strides and struct offsets, as well as to create a patch to emulate the GPU kernel call in LLVM dialect.
+   In order to implement `mlir-spirv-cpu-runner`, I had to submit extra patches to deal with `spv.EntryPoint` or `spv.AccessChain` conversion, support array strides and struct offsets, as well as to create a pass that emulates the GPU kernel call in LLVM dialect.

    Patches: